Repair, replace, and adjust the controls and cables for the /2, /5, and later.

-The photo shows how it looks with enough slack.
+Photo #38 shows how it looks with enough slack.
 The wire will allow the barrel retainer to be pulled down and out.
 Now the clutch cable is loose at both ends.

 BMW motorcycle clutch adjustment for the pre-1981 clutch

 There is nothing hard about adjusting the clutch cable.
-It is really simple and can be done a variety of ways.
+It is really simple and can be done in a variety of ways.
 The end result must still be the same.
 One must end up with a bit of free play at the top end, at the lever.
-See photo above.
+See the photo above.

 Because BMW used a couple of variations in clutch parts, they ended up with a few different traits.
 This simple method takes them into account.

 3. The adjustment should be in the ballpark, so check it.
 One should find “that bit” of free play.
-Where and how you measure it is not important, but free play must be there.
+Where and how you measure it is not important, but some free play must be there.
 If you measure the ball end tip of the hand lever, then it is about 1/4″ to 3/8″ or a cm or so.
-Too much would be 1/2″ to 3/4″ and 1/8″ would be too little.
-Too little and one runs the risk of it tightening up due to heat and not fully engaging and then slipping.
+Too much would be 1/2″ to 3/4″, and 1/8″ would be too little.
+Too little, and one runs the risk of it tightening up due to heat and not fully engaging and then slipping.
 Too much free play and one runs the risk of not fully disengaging.
 That will make shifting difficult.